edsu/inst126/modules/13/exercise.md

 ### The Challenge

-The goal of this exercise is to see if you can change the color of one or more of the Phillips Hue lights that are in the room.
+The goal of this exercise is to see if you can change the color of one of the Phillips Hue lights that are in the room.
 We will split the class in half, where one half of the class will try to change the color of Light 1, and the other half will do the same for Light 2.
-We will also divide each side into Red, Green and Blue, so that we know when a group was succesful.
+We will also divide each side into Red, Green and Blue, so that we know when a group was successful.

-Here are some preliminary things for you to get started...
+Here are some preliminary things you will need to do to get started...

 ### 1. Install Requests